 We live in one of the most remarkable eras ever: It’s a time when a tidal wave of advancing technologies and information is opening up limitless opportunities and empowering society like never before.
-But as innovation moves faster than ever, we need to ensure these advancements embolden everyone equally.
-For nonprofits in particular, demonstrating a strong commitment to digital accessibility gives you an unparalleled opportunity to connect with your audiences online and reinforce your commitment to equity and inclusion.
+But as innovation moves faster than ever, we need to ensure these advancements equally empower everyone.
+For nonprofits in particular, demonstrating a strong commitment to digital accessibility provides a perfect opportunity to engage audiences online and reinforce your organization’s commitment to equity and inclusion.

 Here’s an example.
 While commuting on the bus to the office one morning, an announcement came on over the intercom notifying the passengers that another bus was disabled on the road, causing delays getting into Manhattan.
 The majority of people on the bus groaned and proceeded to take out their phones and notify their employers of their delay.
 That wasn’t true for the man sitting next to me; in fact, he didn’t react at all.
 After he noticed that the people around him looked concerned, he politely tapped my arm and said “I’m deaf.
 What happened?”